 Kedron State School recognises as its prime obligation, the provision of access to an appropriate educational service for students whose principal place of residence is within the school's catchment area.

-Because of enrolment capacity and growth Kedron State School may be unable to meet this obligation in the future, unless action is taken now to manage enrolments.
-The Principal must restrict enrolment of out-of-catchment students to ensure in-catchment students can enrol at their local state school, without requiring additional facilities.
+Because of enrolment capacity and growth Kedron State School may be unable to meet this obligation in the future, unless action is taken to manage enrolments.
+The principal must restrict the enrolment of out-of-catchment students to ensure in-catchment students can enrol at their local state school, without requiring additional facilities.

 This School Enrolment Management Plan (School EMP) sets out the conditions under which students may be enrolled into Kedron State School, subject to any other requirements or limitations in: